Following is an overview of [new!] stuff you need to know to dive into your 2021 festival experience at Stephens Lake Park and beyond.

 - Unique online content TBA, including small group discussions with filmmakers, subjects, T/F programmers, and other Teleporters.

 The Teleported experience is priced on a sliding scale starting at $200 with the suggested price of $695.
 A major reason for this pricing model is to include young filmmakers who may not have the resources to take part in the Teleported Fest – and we are, in part, subsidizing this by asking folks who feel they can to pay a little more for this experience.
 All Teleporters receive the same benefits.

 Due to the limited quantity and very high quality, we’re asking for a short application from anyone interested in the Teleported Fest.
 We’ll be bringing the Fest to you, not just giving you a link to watch a few movies.
 Applications close April 1, and Teleported goodies ship in mid-April.

-Since we’re only showing movies once the sun goes down, everyone will be able to attend one film per evening.
-Simple passholders will be able to see one movie each night of the five day Fest.
+Since we’re only showing movies once the sun goes down, on most nights everyone will be able to attend one film per evening.
+There are a couple of late-night screenings that would allow passholders to see two films that day.